festvox/bard/README.md

 practical on 336MHz processors.
 We also want to support more ebook formats.
 Specific features already on the list are:

     Other ebook formats: prc, rtf, pdf
-More complete support for epub, (x)html Search/indexing
+    More complete support for epub, (x)html
+    Search/indexing
     Chapter Navigation (when chapters can be found in epub files) Support for more platforms (e.g. Android)
     (Cleaner) Support for cross compilation
     SDL 2 support
+    Automatic font selection within books

 But please recommend other features you'd like to see.